 Music, dance, drawing, painting, sculpture, architecture, writing, acting, comedy, etc. are to be celebrated, enjoyed (always with Philippians 4:8 in mind) and used in worship.

 All things in moderation.
 Alcoholic beverages are not inherently evil.

 In the making of everything and everyone, God made man and woman, both of whom reflect His image.
 Man and woman are entirely equal.

 Man and woman are also complementary to each other.
 Each has strengths and weaknesses and needs the other in all areas: physical, mental, emotional.
 These strengths and weakness are varied; men are not always “this way” and women are not always “that way.”
 Men are not to dominate.
 Women are not to dominate.

-Men and women of all ages and backgrounds are called by God to serve Him as He wills and pleases.
+Men and women of all ages and backgrounds are called and gifted by God to serve Him as He wills and pleases.
 It is not wrong for women to pursue higher education or work outside the home or serve in pastoral roles.

 MARRIAGE & SEXUALITY

 LGB people are no more in need of grace than anyone else.
 Their sins are not worse than those of others.
-Members of the Body who believe that celibacy is the God-honoring choice for LGB people should faithfully surround these brothers and sisters who must live in celibacy in order to encourage and support them both in their walk with Christ and in practical aspects, such as providing care for them when ill.
+Members of the Body who believe that celibacy is the God-honoring choice for LGB people should faithfully surround these brothers and sisters in order to encourage and support them both in their walk with Christ and in practical aspects, such as providing care for them when ill.